universalsequences/zen/README.md

 That is the power of Gen~, abstracting away all that chunk nonsense to give you the stream of sound.

+# Zen

+Zen makes several improvements on Gen~ that make it easier to do higher-order programming.

 # Why do we need this onchain?

 Onchain generative music is limited by web-audio.
-Simple concepts like oscillator hardsync & feedback FM are not implemented, even though they've been around since the 80s.
+Simple concepts like oscillator hardsync & feedback FM are not possible, even though they've been around since the 80s.

 In **Zen** you can get a hardsynced synth like this
 `
-phasor(440, phasor(22))
+phasor(440, rampToTrig(phasor(22)))
 `

 A simple onepole lowpass filter: `history(mix(input(0), history(undefined, "filter"), 0.999), "filter")`